The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Balance sheet construction and model setup

 Next, we shall assume that the assets of the bank can be one of three types: liquid, illiquid but marketable, or illiquid and nonmarketable.
 In the case of illiquid but marketable assets, these may be classified as either available-for-sale or held-to-maturity.
 Beyond this classification, these illiquid but marketable securities are subject to the same market price.
-In summary, the asset side of the balance sheet will consist of the following four distinct classes: \begin{enumerate} \item liquid (cash) assets at mark-to-market value $x \geq 0$; \item available-for-sale (AfS) illiquid assets $s \geq 0$ with an initial mark-to-market value of $sp$ for some unit price $p > 0$; \item held-to-maturity (HtM) illiquid assets $h \geq 0$ valued in full (despite being subject to the same market price as the AfS assets); and \item nonmarketable illiquid assets at book value $\ell \geq 0$. \end{enumerate} With the above notation, the total assets are given by $A=x + sp + h + \ell$.
+In summary, the asset side of the balance sheet will consist of the following four distinct classes: \begin{enumerate} \item liquid (cash) assets at mark-to-market value $x \geq 0$; \item available-for-sale (AfS) illiquid assets $s \geq 0$ with an initial mark-to-market value of $sp$ for some unit price $p > 0$; \item held-to-maturity (HtM) illiquid assets $h \geq 0$ valued in full (despite being subject to the same market price as the AfS assets); and \item nonmarketable illiquid assets at book value $\ell \geq 0$.\footnote{Nonmarketable illiquid assets include also the franchise value of the bank.
+See also Section~\ref{sec:franchise}.} \end{enumerate} With the above notation, the total assets are given by $A=x + sp + h + \ell$.
 The bank's equity $E$ is then the difference between this value and the total liabilities, i.e., $E=A-L$.
 These quantities determine the a priori composition of the balance sheet before any considerations of a run by depositors.

 \begin{remark} For now, we take the classification of AfS versus HtM as fixed and given.
-In Section \ref{sect:AfS-HtM}, we shall address this allocation through an optimisation problem. \end{remark}
+In Section \ref{sect:AfS-HtM}, we shall address this allocation through an optimization problem. \end{remark}